changesets/changesets/packages/cli/README.md

 status [--verbose] [--output={filePath}] [--since={gitTag}]
 ```

 The status command provides information about the changesets that currently exist.
-If there are no changesets present, it exits with an error status code.
+If there are changes to packages but no changesets are present, it exits with error status code `1`.

 - `--verbose` - use if you want to know the new versions, and get a link to the relevant changeset summary.